woossi0/suite/docs/usermanual/source/sysadmin/windows/index.rst

 Administration on Windows
 =========================

-This document contains information about various tasks specific to Boundless Suite for Windows.
+This document contains information about various tasks specific to Boundless Server for Windows.

 Boundless services
 ------------------

-Boundless Suite is comprised of two services:
+Boundless Server is comprised of two services:

 #.
 The `Tomcat <http://tomcat.apache.org/>`_ web server that contains all the web applications such as GeoServer and GeoWebCache.
 The service can be started / stopped from the :command:`Tomcat Configuration Manager` application which can be found by :menuselection:`Start --> Configure Tomcat`.